-The Group is one of the largest financial service providers in the Nordic region measured by total assets as at 31 December 2019.
+The Group is the leading financial service provider in Denmark (source: DFSA) measured by total working capital as at 30 September 2020, and one of the largest in the Nordic region measured by total assets as at 31 December 2020.
 The Group offers its customers a wide range of services that, depending on the market, include services in banking, mortgage finance, insurance, pension, real-estate brokerage, asset management and trading in fixed income products, foreign exchange and equities.
 Danske Bank is the largest bank in Denmark (source: the DFSA), is one of the larger banks in Finland and Northern Ireland, and has challenger positions in Sweden and Norway.
-As at 31 December 2019, the Group's total assets amounted to DKK 3,761 billion (approximately EUR 503.5 billion) and the Group employed 22,006 full-time equivalent employees.
-As at the same date, the Group had approximately 3.3 million customers and approximately 2.5 million customers used the Group's online services.
-The Group had 221 branches as at 31 December 2019.
-The Group has five business units, a Non-core unit and Other Activities.
-The five business units consist of: (i) Banking DK, (ii) Banking Nordic, (iii) Corporates & Institutions, (iv) Wealth Management and (v) Northern Ireland.
+As at 31 December 2020, the Group's total assets amounted to DKK 4,109 billion and the Group employed 22,376 full-time equivalent employees.
+As at the same date, the Group had approximately 3.3 million customers and approximately 2.4 million customers used the Group's online services.
+The Group had 191 branches as at 31 December 2020.